lorikrell/gamerchic/docs/boss.md

 * What they have done to incur this epic fight?
 * How the field is laid out?
 * What minions aid the boss?
-* Do heroes need to complete vital tasks to complete while battling?
+* Do heroes need to complete vital tasks while battling?
 * When they face the boss either immediately or after a series of obstacles?

 Building your boss, their cohorts, the location, and key motivations can push your battle from a simple smash and grab to a legendary experience.
 This information also includes ideas around powers, rules for abilities, and difficulty classes (DC) for actions.
 Let's get started!